-Note: If the leak happens when you run the kitchen sink, this indicates a drainpipe issue.
-Raise the dishwasher drainpipe above the level of the sink drain to solve the problem.
+If the leak happens when you run the kitchen sink, this indicates a drainpipe issue.
+The dishwasher drainpipe will need to be raised above the level of the sink drain to solve the problem.

 If the leak happens when the dishwasher runs, here are the possible problems to troubleshoot:

 - Leaky gasket: A faulty door gasket is one of the most common causes of dishwasher leaks.
-Water on the kitchen floor in front of the dishwasher could indicate leaking door gasket.
+Water on the kitchen floor in front of the dishwasher could indicate a leaking door gasket.
 It’s easy to find out – simply open the dishwasher and check the seal around the door.
-If you see ripped or worn out sections, replace the gasket before you run the appliance again.
+If you see ripped or worn-out sections, replace the gasket before you run the appliance again.

 - Faulty door latch: The latch is what holds the dishwasher closed during a cycle.
 If it’s loose, water may seep out.
 You could have a faulty door latch if the dishwasher opens too easily.
 Installing a new latch should fix the problem.

 - Incorrect detergent: Using dish soap or laundry detergent may cause excessive suds, forcing soap and water out of the door.
 Only use dishwasher detergent to prevent this problem.
 If you suspect this is the culprit, run your dishwasher with a different dishwasher detergent to see if it leaks.
 Make sure to lay down towels before running the dishwasher in case the leak persists.